dolohow/C-design-patterns/README.md

 This repository contains my attempt to implement design patterns and show the usage.

-Currently there are only C++ examples, but I will probably add some more in future.
-Possibly languages are:
+I will probably add some more languages examples in future.
+Possibly languages
+are:
 * JavaScript ES6
 * Go
 * Python